yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 Basically this is the generation routine.
 You can find all codes we used, profanity database and more in the archive for the article.

-So to have a bit more fun, we generated a SQL database for all MAC addresses starting on `0x647c34` - vendor prefix, what is 2^24 = 16777216 passwords.
-This is quite a number so the profanity detection was optimized by building AhoCorasick search automaton, initialized with all profanities found (very rude automaton indeed).
+So to have a bit more fun, we generated a SQL database for all MAC addresses starting on `0x647c34` = UBEE vendor prefix, what is 2^24 = 16777216 passwords.
+This is quite a number so the profanity detection was optimized by building [Aho-Corasick](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) search automaton, initialized with all profanities found (very rude automaton indeed).
 If the profanity was detected as a substring, we also generated a new password from non-insulting alphabet.

 From 16777216 passwords in total, 32105 contained at least one togprofanity in it, in particular in 0.19% cases.